wangantian/wangantian.github.io/_resources/vitis_usage.md

 To update

 ## Typical error:
- * Fail to check the file name, kernel name, or add necesWsary files.
+ * Fail to check the file name, kernel name, or add necessary files.
  * Forget export XCL_EMULATION_MODE before emulation.
-We typically include as part of the command when we load the tool.
+We typically include it in the command when we load the tool.
- * Below is the typical issue happen when we do the emulation, if it happen, delete any generate file, and rebuild.
+ * Below is the typical issue that happens when we do the emulation.
+If it happens, delete any generated files and rebuild.
 It should work.
   * ERROR: [VPL 10-3180] cannot find port 'BLP_M_AXI_DATA_C2H_00_awsize' on this module [/SOME_DIRECTORY/vivado/vpl/prj/prj.ip_user_files/bd/pfm_top/sim/pfm_top.v:754]
   * ERROR: [VPL 10-3180] cannot find port 'BLP_M_AXI_DATA_C2H_00_arsize' on this module [/SOME_DIRECTORY/vivado/vpl/prj/prj.ip_user_files/bd/pfm_top/sim/pfm_top.v:743]
   * ERROR: [VPL 43-3322] Static elaboration of top level Verilog design unit(s) in library work failed
   * ERROR: [VPL 60-773] In '[/SOME_DIRECTORY/vivado/vpl/vivado.log', caught Tcl error:
-  * ERROR: [VPL 60-704] Integration error, Step failed: config_hw_emu.elaborate An error stack with function names and arguments may be available in the 'vivado.log'.
+  * ERROR: [VPL 60-704] Integration error, Step failed: config_hw_emu.elaborate.
+An error stack with function names and arguments may be available in the 'vivado.log'.

 ## Custom tutorial
-The following tutorial was developed for helping Lao's group in developing Vitis and Vivado workflow.
+The following tutorial was developed to help Lao's group develop a Vitis and Vivado workflow.
 The tool we are using is Vitis 2023.1.
-Some featues may not be avaliable in earlier/later versions.
+Some features may not be available in earlier/later versions.
  * Tutorial 1 Simple custom RTL kernel using AXI-stream.
  * Tutorial 2